FarronF/limerick-council-meetings/meetings/2015/03/23-Full Meeting of Limerick City and County Council/Agenda for Special Meeting of Limerick City and County Council 23rd March 2015.md

 the Voluntary Health Insurance (VHI) give its full support to the proposal to

-have a Private Community Hospital built at the Dock Road, Limerick.--- 8
+have a Private Community Hospital built at the Dock Road, Limerick.
+---
+8

 Notice of Motion submitted by Councillor E. Ryan